 • American flag flying

-• Passport should be valid 6 months in advance of expiration at all times.
+• Have a passport that is valid 6 months in advance of expiration at all times.

 • Notify International Student Services (ISS) immediately if you change your academic program and/or major or minor.

-• Notify ISS if you intend to transfer, take a leave of absence, reduce your course load, add a dependent or extend/shorten graduation date.
+• Notify ISS if you intend to transfer, take a leave of absence, reduce your course load, add a dependent, or extend/shorten your graduation date.

 • Do not work off-campus without work authorization from USCIS and/or ISS.